 NNIP Lessons on Local Data Sharing

-Approaching local government agency staff to request access to data files can be the most daunting aspect of data sharing.
-From the agency's viewpoint, they have much to lose by granting access to their data, and the easiest response for them in the short-term will be to reject the request without serious consideration.
-From our NNIP partners' experience over the last decade, we can offer strategies and agreements that have been successful in other places.
+Approaching local government agency staff to request access to data can be daunting.
+From the agency's viewpoint, the easiest response for them in the short-term will be to reject the request without serious consideration because of legitimate concerns about staff time and data security, as well as fear of criticism about their agency.
+From our NNIP partners' experience over the past decade, we offer strategies and agreements that have been successful in other places.

-This guide was developed with the support of the Annie E. Casey Foundation.
+This guide was developed in 2011 and updated in 2018, both with the support of the Annie E. Casey Foundation.